fdl-stuff/nashi/README.md

 otherwise if you have any other questions or need information on something [#18](https://github.com/fdl-stuff/nashi/issues/18) might have your answer, if it doesn't simply create a new issue.

+ON LINUX: if you are installing nodejs DONT install it through your package manager, that version is most likely outdated and incompatible.
+Use [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating)!!

 ## default ports

 `3306`: ringo (database)